On the stability of vanishing cycles of \'etale sheaves in positive characteristic: Preliminary discussion on sheaf theory

-We refer to Definitions \ref{ttfun}, \ref{Cttfamdef} for the definitions of ttfun and ttfam.
 In the following discussion, we will need a variant of ttfam: in Definition \ref{Cttfamdef}, as $s$ varies, instead of requiring $f_s$ to be ttfun's at a fixed $\nu_0=(x,\xi)$, we allow $f_s$ to be ttfun's at $\nu(s)=(x(s),\xi(s))$ for varying smooth points $\nu(s)$ on $SS\mathcal{F}$, and require $\nu(s_0)=\nu_0$ for some $s_0$.
-We will call such families \underline{weak transverse test families (wttfam)} at $(x,\xi)$.\\
+We call such families \underline{weak transverse test families (wttfam)} at $(x,\xi)$.\\

-The real analytic counterpart of this result is contained in the statement and proof of \cite[\nopp 7.2.4]{kashiwara_microlocal_1985}.
+The real analytic counterpart of Theorem \ref{phistability/C} is contained in the statement and proof of \cite[\nopp 7.2.4]{kashiwara_microlocal_1985}.
 The complex case can be easily deduced from it.
 We include a proof for completeness.\\